-The theory behind this type of learning is very interesting.
+The theory behind this type of learning is fascinating.
 Brocks Academy had this to say about it:

-Research has shown that a student will develop a higher level of mastery of a subject if they are interested and engaged.
+Research has shown that students will develop a higher level of mastery of a subject if they are interested and engaged.
 Students’ affective states contribute to their achievement.
 To be successful, students must find instruction motivating and meaningful (Caine & Caine, 1991; Schiefele & Csikszentmihalyi, 1995; Tomlinson, 1998).

 The interest-based motivation theory confirms the obvious.
-Children (and adults) learn better when they are interested in the material presented or sought out.
+Children (and adults) learn better when interested in the material presented or sought out.

 Why Interest in Education Matter?

-A student’s lack of interest in learning often stems from having no interest in the concepts or material presented to them.
+A student’s lack of interest in learning often stems from having no interest in the concepts or material presented.
 Sometimes the way the curriculum is presented also turns students off education.

-Interest in education matters because it helps students to easily motivate themselves to learn.
-In a lot of cases, very little motivation is needed as children are itching to discover the things that fascinate them.
+Interest in education matters because it helps students to quickly motivate themselves to learn.
+In many cases, very little motivation is needed as children are itching to discover what fascinates them.

-Furthermore, the benefits of creating self-motivated learners will impact positively on their college education, future employment, marriage and family life.
+Furthermore, the benefits of creating self-motivated learners will positively impact their college education, future employment, marriage, and family life.

 In conclusion, interest-based learning is an effective way to engage students and help them learn.
 It allows them to explore their interests and discover new ones, which can lead to a more successful and enjoyable educational experience.
 So if you’re looking for a way to help your child learn and be more engaged in their work, try interest-based learning because an interest in education is vital for academic enjoyment and a fun learning experience.